 4. The last big crack happened on Washington’s Birthday.
 The Liberty Bell cracked up, literally, in February 1846, when it was rung on the holiday and then stopped ringing because of damage from a major crack.

-5. The Liberty Bell rang a lot during its functional lifetime.
+5. The Liberty Bell rang often during its functional lifetime.
 Between 1753 and 1846, the Bell tolled for many people and occasions.
 It rang to mark the signing of the Constitution, and the deaths of Benjamin Franklin, George Washington, Alexander Hamilton and Thomas Jefferson.

 6. The Liberty Bell wasn’t the first name of this icon.
 The bell was originally known as the State House Bell.
 In the late 1830s, it acquired the name of the Liberty Bell when it became a symbol of the anti-slavery movement.